JAP4010 – Theory and Method in Japanese Studies

-- A library assignment
+- Pass the library assignment

-- Other smaller writing assignments
+- Hand in other smaller writing assignments

-Depending on the number of students, the library workshop and student seminar may last several hours each.
 Approved compulsory activities are only valid for one semester.

 All compulsory activities must be approved in order to qualify for the exam.
 It is the student’s responsibility to check whether or not the compulsory activities are approved.

 - An oral presentation of your MA research project

 - A project proposal for your MA thesis (approximately 5 pages)

 - An essay on a theoretical or methodological issue relevant to your MA thesis (approximately 10 pages)